 We didn’t play any Back 4 Blood this week again as Gibbs has pretty much ghosted us and we now lack a 4th player, and we are unlikely to play this week either since I’ll be busy preparing for my trip.
 However, if I do go on this trip, I might meet up with Jahandar two Fridays from now and join him at his home for some couch co-op gaming on his weekly Jah Stream Night.
 That should be fun!

 Plushie of the Week #26 – Tonttu

 I have three plushies.. well, “plushies” that came to me from Secret Santa gift exchanges with Reddit users, using the Redditgifts platform (which is apparently shutting down at the end of 2021).
-I’ll probably someday make a post to chronicle about my Reddit Secret Santa matches, but I was very glad for this plushie of the week section and all the associated research that goes along with it because I wouldn’t have ever realized that the program was shutting down if not for it.
+I might or might not someday make a post to chronicle about my Reddit Secret Santa matches, but I was very glad for this plushie of the week section and all the associated research that goes along with it because I wouldn’t have ever realized that the program was shutting down if not for it.
 Thanks to this, however, I managed to screenshot and save everything I want from there before the site actually closed down.

 Anyway, today I wanted to highlight one of the three plushies that I received through this exchange program.
 Tonttu came to me along with another plushie for Secret Santa 2015, all the way from Helsinki, Finland.
 According to my gifter, Boomboomkah from Reddit, a tonttu is “a tiny Christmas elf” and “a very important part of Finnish mythology.
 They are little helpers that don’t just help during Christmas time but all-year-round!”